jinxixiang/FISTA-Net/README.md

 **Note**
 These are example codes for the EMT experiment.
 As for sparse-view CT, additional libraries like the [radon transform operator](https://github.com/matteo-ronchetti/torch-radon) should be included.
-We will update this part after the full review of the paper if requested.